loewenherz-projekt/lerobot-vision/README.md

 vision_gui
 ```

+#### Using the GUI

-The GUI contains checkboxes to enable rectified, depth, disparity, mask and
+The interface offers checkboxes to toggle rectified, depth, disparity, mask and overlay windows.
+Screenshots and overlay recordings can be captured via the corresponding buttons.
+Publishers for individual image topics can be toggled at runtime through the `toggle_publisher` service.
-overlay views.
-Additional buttons allow saving a screenshot or recording the
-current overlay for later analysis.

 ### 4. Project structure